Human feces

 Human feces photographed in a toilet, shortly after defecation.

-Human feces (American English) or faeces (British English), commonly and in medical literature more often called stool, are the solid or semisolid remains of food that could not be digested or absorbed in the small intestine of humans, but has been further broken down by bacteria in the large intestine.
+Human feces (American English) or faeces (British English), commonly and in medical literature more often called stool, commonly referred to as poo or poop, are the solid or semisolid remains of food that could not be digested or absorbed in the small intestine of humans, but has been further broken down by bacteria in the large intestine.
 It also contains bacteria and a relatively small amount of metabolic waste products such as bacterially altered bilirubin, and the dead epithelial cells from the lining of the gut.
 It is discharged through the anus during a process called defecation.

-Human feces has similarities to the feces of other animals and varies significantly in appearance (i.e. size, color, texture), according to the state of the diet, digestive system, and general health.
+Human feces have similarities to the feces of other animals and varies significantly in appearance (i.e. size, color, texture), according to the state of the diet, digestive system, and general health.
 Normally, human feces are semisolid, with a mucus coating.
 Small pieces of harder, less moist feces can sometimes be seen impacted in the distal (final or lower) end.
 This is a normal occurrence when a prior bowel movement is incomplete, and feces are returned from the rectum to the large intestine, where water is further absorbed.

 Human feces together with human urine are collectively called human waste or excretion.
 Containing human feces and preventing spread of pathogens from human feces by the fecal–oral route are the main goals of sanitation.